basementuniverse/asobi/client/README.md

 // Fetch a game
 const game = await client.fetchGame('<GAME ID>');

+// Fetch the current state of a game using a player's token
+// This will include hidden state for the specified player const game = await client.fetchState('<GAME ID>', myToken);

 // Create a new game with the specified initial state, and join the game
 // as the first player